 ecclesiastical and secular), in society and in parishes.

-In one form or another, the journal of the AECA has done
+In one form or another, the journal of the AECA has celebrated and contributed to

 Editor of Koinonia.